How do we define “good” AI Design?

 But this isn’t just about perception.

 Users have more trust in systems that they can direct, even if the system makes a mistake.
+The bi-directionality of working with computers as digital assistants and agents creates a new paradigm for HCI.

-This will only continue.
 Gradually, computers are becoming more autonomous themselves, and more capable of sensing changes in our contexts, emotional states, unconscious needs, etc.

-👉 How do we evaluate the UX of AI as it grows more adaptive and integrated into our everyday lives?
+So, how do we evaluate the UX of AI as it grows more adaptive and integrated into our everyday lives?

 Taking a page from Adaptive Systems Theory